kreismit/ECE4960/labs.md

 <h1 id="L3"> Lab 3</h1>

-## Materials
+## Materials Used

-* 1 Fancy RC Amphibious Stunt car with remote and batteries
+* 1 Fancy RC Amphibious Stunt car with remote
+* 2 NiCd rechargeable batteries with USB charger
+* 2 AA batteries
+* Ruler / measuring tape
+* Timer (app)
+* GPS (app)
 * 1 laptop running Ubuntu 18.04 VM with ROS Melodic Morenia

 ## Procedure

 ### Physical Robot

+Charged each NiCd battery about 8-9 hours before use (or until the red light on the USB charger stopped flashing.)
+Inserted NiCd battery into robot and two rechargeable AA batteries into the remote.

+Collected various measurements using the available environment, a ruler, and a timer.
+For longer measurements (like clocking speed) used a GPS app to get distance measurements.

 ### Simulation